G001251/vibeAIthon-team-ALKIN/01-idea-submission/desirability_validation.md

 ## User Research & Validation
 To ensure our solution truly addresses HR needs, we conducted **direct consultations with HR professionals** and observed their workflows.

+##Primary Validation:

+Interview with MRS.Dorothy Hariprakash, HR at Cavin Infotech Pvt Ltd, Coimbatore. __(about an 2.5hrs of discussion and conclusion)
+Discussed day-to-day HR processes, challenges, and pain points.
+Observed inefficiencies in employee management, recruitment, and salary determination.

 ### Key Findings from HR Interactions
 - **Data Overload:** HRs spend hours manually updating and cross-checking employee details.
 - **Salary Inconsistency:** Lack of analytical models causes unfair or inaccurate salary decisions.